infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 -   be concise
 -   do not ask, advise
 -   do not assume the level of knowledge
--   be open for discussion, but do not bike ßshed
+-   be open for discussion, but do not bike shed
 -   recommend fixes instead of pointing out errors

 ### Good examples:

-> this won't work because the function you're calling as `async`.
+> this won't work because the function you're calling is `async`.

-> this file is palaced in the incorrect folder, it should go to `components/shared`
+> this file is placed in the incorrect folder, it should go to `components/shared`

 > I'm not sure this does what you want it to do.
-Looking at the service as a whole you should probably allow the end user to construct this out of available functions.
+Looking at the service as a whole you should probably allow the end user to construct this out of exported functions.

 ### Bad examples: